aeszyman/athletes-of-piety/bibliography.md

 Martin, Dale B. and Patricia Cox Miller, eds. _The Cultural Turn in Late Ancient Studies: Gender, Asceticism, and Historiography_.
 Durham: Duke University Press, 2005.

 Millman, Dan. _Way of the Peaceful Warrior: A Book that Changes Lives_.
 Kramer, 2000.

+Newberg, Andrew and Mark Robert Waldman. _How God Changes Your Brain: Breakthrough Findings from a Leading Neuroscientist_.
+Random House Publishing Group, 2009.

 Newby, Zahra. _Greek Athletics in the Roman World: Victory and Virtue_.
 Oxford; New York: Oxford University Press, 2005.